dwyafon/dwyafon/README.md

-A lifelong and nonstop learner, I seek a deeper abundance in my knowledge and toolbox for handling tradeoffs and solving problems.
+A lifelong learner, I seek a deeper abundance in my knowledge and toolbox for handling tradeoffs and solving problems.

 My learning stack: